-Every year our City Year Detroit staff chooses a focus area that we can come together and rally around to improve ourselves, our work, and our organization.
-Last year (Feb 2021) our staff chose the focus area “People from all backgrounds have equal opportunity to succeed.”
-As the Director of People and Operations, this fell directly into my wheelhouse and has been a primary focus of mine since.
+Every year, our City Year Detroit staff choose a focus area that we can come together and rally around to improve ourselves, our work and our organization.
+Last year (Feb 2021), our staff chose the focus area “People from all backgrounds have equal opportunity to succeed.”
+As the Director of People and Operations, this fell directly into my wheelhouse and has been a primary focus of mine.

 Once you have joined our organization, we will continue to help you be successful.
 While we love working with you, we also value the truth that you may want to grow and continue your career outside of City Year (and hopefully come back someday!)
 Our managers are trained to support you in figuring out your next steps and helping you find opportunities to practice the skills you will need to attain those goals.
 When opportunities for promotions are available, we post those positions internally so anyone who may be interested or have the skills needed to do the job can apply.
 In the past, we found that promotions were happening behind closed doors.
 We noticed that this habit fostered a culture of mistrust and perceived favoritism.
 We have found that posting our promotions for any internal candidate to apply helps us learn more about the roles folks might be interested in down the road, gives us an opportunity to consider the role change critically with a panel of interviewers, and then be confident in the decisions we make around giving folks elevated or different positions.